rkgIITBh/data-structures.github.io/HTML/simpleSortingAlgos.md

 ## Sorting Algorithms

-We have used sorting in various contexts in some of the previous blogs.
+We have used sorting in numerous contexts in the previous blogs.
 Some operations on linked lists become efficient if the lists are maintained in sorted order.
 Searching for an element in a list becomes efficient if the list is sorted.
+Binary search is applicable to a sorted list.
-However, we have not considered the problem of sorting itself.
+However, we have not considered the problem of sorting in isolation.
 A list may be presented as a collection of elements in any order, not necessarily in sorted order.
 So, the question is: how do we get a sorted list in the first place?
 There are many sorting algorithms.
 We can classify them according to several characteristics.

 - Based on the complexity
 - Based on the number of comparisons